kevin81767/-My-CV/README.md

-# -My-CV
+A template that i designed for my online CV.

-A template that i designed for my CV.
-You can check on my website http://www.kondorproject.site88.net
+Using: HTML5 , CSS3 , Bootstrap , Javascript(Jquery)